openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 The Telemetry module has a separate agent that is responsible for consuming notifications, namely the notification agent.
 This component is responsible for consuming from the message bus and transforming notifications into events and measurement samples.
+Beginning in the Liberty release, the notification agent is responsible for all data processing such as transformations and publishing.
+After processing, the data is sent via AMQP to the collector service or any external service, which is responsible for persisting the data into the configured database back end.

 The different OpenStack services emit several notifications about the various types of events that happen in the system during normal